JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `claimColonyFunds.send({ token }, options)`

 Claim funds that the colony has received by adding them to the funding pot of the root domain.
-A small fee is deducted from the funds claimed and added to the colony rewards pot.
+A set fee is deducted from the funds claimed and added to the colony rewards pot.
 No fee is deducted when tokens native to the colony are claimed.

 **Input**